People

 James is a keen skier and a follower of the Hampshire and England cricket teams, as well as Harlequins and England rugby teams.
 He is also an enthusiastic cook and enjoys good food and drink.

 James regularly advises on significant commercial construction disputes and residential renovation cases involving breach of contract (including NEC and JCT standard contracts) and negligence.
 James has particular expertise with cases involving limitation defences as well as the application of the implied terms under the Scheme for Construction Contracts.
-James is experienced in drafting pleadings, advising and providing representation in the Technology and Construction Court and County Court at all stages of litigation and adjudication including enforcement.
+James is experienced in drafting pleadings, advising, and providing representation in the Technology and Construction Court and County Court at all stages of litigation.
+James also regularly acts for employers and contractors in adjudication including pursuing or resisting the enforcement of the adjudication award.
+With his parallel practice in Property, James is familiar with all aspects of the Building Safety Act 2022 and is prepared to advise on the impact of the Act from a construction perspective as well as from an owner and resident perspective.

 Notable Cases